 The first time I made this, I failed to secure the can properly, and my poor chicken toppled over, humiliated in a puddle of beer.
 Fortunately, it still tasted great.
 I’ve learned to double-check the stability of the can and to give a mid-bake oven check to make sure the chicken doesn’t get tipsy.
 If you don’t like the taste of beer, no worries.
 The beer evaporates into the cavity of the chicken while it’s cooking, making the chicken unbelievably moist and flavorful.

-- 1 whole chicken, approx. 4 lbs.
+- 1 whole chicken, about 4 pounds

-- 1 tbsp. olive oil
+- 1 tablespoon extra-virgin olive oil

-- Preheat oven to 400 degrees.
+- Preheat the oven to 375°F.

-- Place the open beer can with the remaining beer in the center of the baking pan and carefully place the chicken over the beer can with the legs on the bottom.
+- Place the open beer can with the remaining beer in the center of the baking dish, and carefully place the chicken over the beer can with the legs on the bottom.
 (See photo for correct positioning.)